mmxgn/spacy-clausie/README.md

 and get the output:

 ```
-            clausie('Albert Einstein died in Princeton in 1955.',Einstein,died,,,):	1
+                             clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Einstein,died,,,,):	1
-     clausie('Albert Einstein died in Princeton in 1955.',Einstein,died,,,in 1955):	1
+                      clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Einstein,died,,,,in 1955):	1
-clausie('Albert Einstein died in Princeton in 1955.',Einstein,died,,,in Princeton):	1
+                 clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Einstein,died,,,,in Princeton):	1
+clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Einstein,is,,,a scientist of the 20th century,):	1
 ```

 The variables `Subject`, `Verb`, etc. are self explanatory.